AustinMaddison/austinmaddison.github.io/content/notes/lcd-shader/index.md

   - Uneven diffusion of light.

 # The Shader
 This is the whole shader, it is definatley not the most elegant thing I have put together but I will break it down the best I can.
+The project can be downloaded [here](#github-repository) if you want to follow along in godot.

 ```cpp
 shader_type spatial;